hzoo/hopeinsource.com/src/pages/inefficiency.md

 (10:25) **Nadia**: And so yeah, I feel like open source has become so popular now that it's become just so much more nuanced.
 There isn't a giant open source community, 'cause well everything is open source.
 But now you have these smaller things.
 But then there are some behaviors that are pervasive across open source, like around community management or project management, things like that and  no one is really thinking about it because no one really affiliates with it anymore, you have open source in general.
 Even though that's probably a good thing long-term.

-(10:59) **Henry**: Yeah, I think that's really interesting, when something kind of, not splits up, but it gets so big that there is  subgroups and then they kind of focus on their own thing and they should because they have different goals.
-But then there are also people that want to bring that back and that we can all learn from each other.
-So with church it's the same, each church is its own little community, and it should be local.
-I don't think it makes sense to kind of have the same "message" to every church.
+(10:59) **Henry**: Yeah, I think that's really interesting.
+When something, not splits up, but it gets so big that there are subgroups, they kind of focus on their own thing because they have different goals.
+But then there are also people that want to bring that back, that we can all learn from each other.
+With church it's the same, each church is its own little community, and it should be local.

+#### McDonaldization of Church

-(11:42) **Henry**: Like it is the same, we all have the same values or goals or whatever, but then the way you present that to people has to be local.
+(11:38) **Henry**: I don't think it makes sense to kind of have the same "message" to every church.
+Like it is the same, we all have the same values or goals or whatever, but then the way you present that to people has to be local.
 I was reading this tweet from James K.A.
 Smith.
 Say you have a pastor who's preaching, he doesn't give a generic message to the person.
 Basically 'cause then I would assume that you don't even have to be there.
 You could do a livestream sermon online, anyone in the world can listen to you.

 (12:12) **Henry**: But that person should know all the people in their congregation what they're dealing with.
 Who are these people, where are they at, what time period is this in?
 And so that's super highly contextal, right?
 All those things matter in what you're trying to say to people versus some generic saying ...
 I think he mentioned, we don't wanna turn church into this McDonald's franchise where anywhere you go it's the same thing.
 It all roots back to the same overall goal, but then specifically it needs to cater to those people that are there.

 (13:01) **Nadia**: Hmm.
 It's a hard balance.
 'Cause I think, I don't know, there are some benefits to feeling like you can be home wherever you are.
 There's something I really like about having internet friends (laughs) where, I've been traveling a bunch this month, any city I go to, I know people there and I can always feel kind of at home.
 My social group is bigger than just the physical city I live in.

 (13:25) **Nadia**: But at the same time, I know that going back to San Francisco is going home and that's a really nice thing.
 I wasn't raised in a very... well, I don't know if that's true.
 I guess it's sort of baffled me a little bit with Christianity, you can identify as a Christian, but you also identify with your denomination.

+#### Balancing Local and Global Affiliation

 (13:46) **Nadia**: You also might identify with your church and so you do have these multiple layers of community.
 So I went to Quaker high school and I've gone to Quaker meetings in other cities, in other countries and it's nice to do 'cause I can find a meeting for worship in some other country, but it's not the same at all.